EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 The 'Run JupyterLab' app form will open.

-TODO-munge-below

-TODO explain why this app's form is shorter.

-Complete the following information the app form:

-* **Cluster**: The back-end (cluster) within your safe haven on which to run the container.
-Back-end short-names are used in the drop-down list and safe haven-specific back-ends include the text 'tenant' (see [Back-end (cluster) names](./jobs.md#back-end-cluster-names) for more information).

-    !!!
-Note

-        **National Safe Haven users**: If you want to use a 'desktop' back-end, then you must select the 'desktop' you have been granted access to.

-* **Container name**: Name to be given to the container when it is run.
-    * Your user name and a timestamp will be added as a prefix to the name to prevent name clashes if running multiple containers from the same image.
-For example, `user-052010544547-my-jupyter`.
-    * If omitted, then the container image name is used.
-For example, `user-052010544552-epcc-ces-jupyter`.
-* **Cores (max 28)**: Number of cores/CPUs requested for this job.
-Your selected back-end (cluster) must have the selected number of cores/CPUs available.
-* **Memory in GiB (max 58 GiB)**: Memory requested for this job.
-Your selected back-end (cluster) must have the selected memory available.

-Unlike the 'Run Container app, this app does not allow you to choose the container runner.
-The container is run using Podman.
-Some Open OnDemand apps allow you to choose the container runner to use, others will choose this for you.
+This app's form has far less settings since it is designed to run, using Podman, a JupyterLab container created for the TRE Container Execution Service, instead of being designed to run arbitrary containers.

+For **Cluster**, select a 'desktop' back-end to which you know you have access.
+For DataLoch safe haven users, select the back-end for which you enabled copy of the `ondemand` directory to in [Your `ondemand` directory](#your-ondemand-directory) above.

+Leave the other settings as-is.

+### Launch the 'Run JupyterLab' app job

 Click **Launch**.

-Open OnDemand will submit a job to your chosen back-end to create and run the container.
+Open OnDemand will create job files for the app in a job-specific job context directory in an app-specific directory under your `ondemand` directory.

+Open OnDemand will show an app **job card** with information about the app's job.

+Open OnDemand submits the job for the app to a job scheduler which schedules the job onto the back-end based upon the resources requested.
+Again, your job is then queued until sufficient resources are available on the selected back-end to run your job.

 The Job status on the job card will update through the states 'Queued', and then 'Starting'.

-When the Job status updates to 'Running', the `hello-tre` container is now running and a **Connect to JupyterLab** button will appear.
+When the Job status updates to 'Running', the JupyterLab container is now running and a **Connect to JupyterLab** button will appear.
+The JupyterLab container is now ready for use!

 Click **Connect to JupyterLab**.
+JupyterLab running in the container is protected with an auto-generated password.
+This button is configured to automatically log you into the container using this password.

-### Troubleshooting: Proxy Error
+#### Troubleshooting: Proxy Error

 If you click **Connect to JupyterLab** and get: